AvihaiAdler/LettersGame/README.md

 	`mvn clean compile assembly:single`
 5. A LettersGame.jar file will appear in target/

+- The mini app consists of 3 screens.
+The goal is to correctly identify the letter in the middle of the string.
+Input is the left and right mouse buttons where the left represent a 'V' and the right represent a 'U'.
+The input is being read during the time when a string is showing

-note that the data will be saved in a .csv file _in the directory the jar file was launched from_.
+- note that the data will be saved in a .csv file _in the directory the jar file was launched from_.
 If no such file exists - the program will create one for you, however this can lead to multiple files being created and your data scattered across them if you'll launch the game from different directories